 The Working Group agreed with previous studies, including the National Research Council's report An Assessment of the Small Business Innovation Research Program,4 which concluded that the NIH SBIR/STTR programs are meeting their statutory objectives.
-Some reports raised the prospect of collecting additional data from SBIR/STTR programs and award recipients in order to better assess the management of the programs and the degree to which awardees achieve commercialization.
-Working Group members learned that the Small Business Administration and NIH are working to improve data collection and analysis, although there are restrictions on surveying awardees after the award period has ended.
-Overall, based on previous reports and their own findings, Working Group members considered the SBIR/STTR programs to be a tremendous asset to the NIH and noted that the programs are held in strong regard and expectations for their success are high.
+Some of the reports raised the prospect of collecting additional data from SBIR/STTR programs and awarding recipients in order to improve assessments of program management and the degree to which awardees achieve commercialization.
+Working Group members learned that the SBA and NIH are working to improve data collection and analysis, although there are restrictions on surveying awardees after the award period has ended.
+Overall, based on previous reports and their own findings, Working Group members considered the SBIR/ STTR programs to be a tremendous asset to the NIH and noted that the programs are held in strong regard, with high expectations for their success.